 - Make Ahead Instructions: Make the bread ahead of time by freezing it.
 Bake it, cool it, wrap it up in aluminum foil and freeze the loaf as a whole.
 Allow to thaw overnight in the refrigerator and bring to room temperature before slicing and serving.
 Freezes well up to 3 months.

-- Special Tools (affiliate links): Glass Mixing Bowls, Rainbow Whisks, Loaf Pan, Parchment Muffin Liners, and Muffin Pan
+- Special Tools (affiliate links): Box Grater, Glass Mixing Bowls, Loaf Pan

 - Update in 2022: Based on reader feedback and a few disappointing loaves in my own kitchen recently, I revised 2 ingredients in May 2022 (egg & zucchini) so the batter yields more for a taller loaf and there’s more moisture.
 I also added 1/4 cup of applesauce for added moisture, as you can see in the recipe.
 Rave reviews from taste testers.
 The original recipe used 1 egg and 1 cup of zucchini with no applesauce.